muflone/pykerio/README.md

 The following interfaces are implemented under ```pykerio.interfaces```:

+- Dns
-- Session
+- FilenameGroups
 - HardwareInfo
 - Interfaces
+- IpTools
 - Ports
-- FilenameGroups
 - Server
+- Session
 - Storage
-- IpTools

 Every needed simple type, structure, enumeration or list to implement or use these interfaces it's also present, ready to be used.